 Consider now the forces on an airplane following a completely circular path of radius = constant in a vertical plane flying at a constant airspeed, as shown in the figure below.
 Notice that when continuing this pull-up, the airplane would perform a complete loop in a vertical plane, which is a particular case.
 In proceeding, it is reasonable to assume that .

 i.e., the lift on the airplane must be greater than its weight, where the load factor is

-The excess lift is related to the load factor such that , i.e., the number of effective “g’s”.
-So it can be seen that for a given radius of the flight path, the load factor increases with the square of the airspeed.
-For a given airspeed, the load factor is inversely proportional to the radius, i.e. a faster and/or tighter flight path will produce a higher load factor.
+The excess lift is related to the load factor such that , i.e., the number of effective loadings.
+So, it can be seen that for a given radius of the flight path, the load factor increases with the square of the airspeed.
+For a given airspeed, the load factor is inversely proportional to the radius, i.e., a faster and/or tighter flight path will produce a higher load factor.

 For a given load factor, the radius of the flight path increases quickly with the square of the airspeed.
-This result gives some understanding as to the development of tactics needed for combat maneuvers used by military aircraft, where tighter maneuvers need to be performed at lower airspeeds.
+This result explains the development of tactics needed for combat maneuvers used by military aircraft, where tighter maneuvers must be performed at lower airspeeds.
 The corresponding angular rate in the maneuver is

 which again confirms that tighter vertical maneuvers are best flown at lower airspeeds.